PascalSenn/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 <Book>.title
 ```

-Incorrect paths where the field does not exist on the specified type is not
+Incorrect paths where the field does not exist on the specified type will result
-valid result in validation errors.
-For instance, if `<Book>.movieId` is
+in validation errors.
+For instance, if `<Book>.movieId` is referenced but
-referenced but `movieId` is not a field of `Book`, will result in an invalid
+`movieId` is not a field of `Book`, this will result in an invalid {Path}.
-{Path}.

 ```graphql counter-example
 movieId